earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/en21x/download.md

 ---
 layout: single
-title: EarthNet2021x Download
+title: GreenEarthNet Download
 permalink: /en21x/download/
 toc: true
 toc_stickly: true
 sidebar:
-  title: "EarthNet2021X"
+  title: "GreenEarthNet"
   nav: en21x
 ---

-## Downloading EarthNet2021x
+## Downloading GreenEarthNet

-EarthNet2021x is hosted on the MinIO server (similar to Amazon S3 storage) of the Max-Planck-Institute for Biogeochemistry.
+GreenEarthNet is hosted on the MinIO server (similar to Amazon S3 storage) of the Max-Planck-Institute for Biogeochemistry.

 You may download it using the **EarthNet Toolkit**.